ascherrer-em/docs/docs/time_series.md

 ## Double exponential smoothing

 The idea is to apply exponential smoothing twice (we use the result of the first smoothing to estimate the trend).
 In the course we use Brown's linear exponential smoothing.
-Double exponential smoothing is only used to do forcast.
+Double exponential smoothing is only used to do forecast.

-The recurssive formula reads:
+The recursive formula reads:

 $s'_t = \alpha Y_t + (1-\alpha)s'_{t-1}$